akamensky/argparse/README.md

 }
 ```

-You can Set `Required` to let it know if it should ask for argments.
+You can Set `Required` to let it know if it should ask for arguments.
-Or you can set Validata as a lambda function to make it know while value is vaild.
+Or you can set `Validata` as a lambda function to make it know while value is valid.
-Or you can set `Help` for your beatiful help document.
+Or you can set `Help` for your beautiful help document.
 Or you can set `Default` will set the default value if user do not give your programme a value.

 Example: